PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

 these areas.
 //
-I am also qualified and capable of teaching introductory courses on computer programming, data structures and algorithms, and operating systems.
+I am also qualified and capable of teaching introductory courses on computer programming, data structures, and algorithms.

 // Finally, I would also be happy to contribute a new a course on #todo.